ibizaman/selfhostblocks/demo/homeassistant/README.md

 ### Files {#demo-homeassistant-files}

-- [`flake.nix`](./flake.nix): nix entry point, defines one target host for [colmena](https://colmena.cli.rs) to deploy to as well as the selfhostblock's config for setting up the home assistant server paired with the LDAP server.
+- [`flake.nix`](./flake.nix): nix entry point, defines one target host for [colmena](https://colmena.cli.rs) to deploy to as well as the selfhostblocks' config for setting up the home assistant server paired with the LDAP server.
 - [`configuration.nix`](./configuration.nix): defines all configuration required for colmena to deploy to the VM.
 The file has comments if you're interested.